EinsPommes/ios-light/README.md

 ### Vencord/BetterDiscord (or any client that supports theme files)

-1. Download the theme file: [`ios-light.theme.css`](https://github.com/EinsPommes/ios-light/blob/main/theme/ios-light.theme.css)
+1. Download the theme file: [`ios-light.theme.css`](https://raw.githubusercontent.com/EinsPommes/ios-light/main/theme/ios-light.theme.css) (Right-click and "Save As")
 2. Drag the file into your theme folder (there should be a button to open the theme folder in theme settings)
 3. Enable the theme in your client settings